fmaguire/mag_sim_paper/manuscript.md

 ![Recovery of AMR genes across assemblers, binners, and genomic context. **(A)** The proportion of reference AMR genes recovered (y-axis) was largely similar across assembly tools (panels as indicated by title) at roughly 50% with metaSPAdes performing marginally better overall.
 Binning tools (x-axis) resulted in a small reduction in AMR genes recovered (orange), however only 24-40% of all AMR genes were correctly binned (green). metaSPAdes-CONCOCT was the best performing MAG binning pipeline. **(B)** Percent of correctly binned AMR genes recovered by genomic context.
 MAG methods were best at recovering chromosomally located AMR genes (light blue) regardless of metagenomic assembler or binning tool used.
 Recovery of AMR genes in GIs showed a bigger variation between tools (light green).
 None of the 12 evaluated MAG recovery methods were able to recover plasmid located AMR genes (orange).](images/amr_recovery_combined.png){#fig:AMRGenePercentRecoveryStageContext}

 Moreover, focusing on only the AMR genes that were correctly binned (Fig. @fig:AMRGenePercentRecoveryStageContext B) we can evaluate the impact of different genomic contexts (i.e. chromosomal, plasmid, GI).
-Across all methods only 30%-53% of all chromosomally located AMR genes (n=120), 0-45% of genomic island located AMR genes (n=11) and none of the plasmid-localised AMR genes (n=20) were correctly binned.
+Across all methods only 30%-53% of all chromosomally located AMR genes (n=120), 0-45% of GI located AMR genes (n=11) and none of the plasmid-localised AMR genes (n=20) were correctly binned.

 #### Virulence Factor Genes